imahdio/CSS-Essential-Training/04-Typography/README.md

 sans serif-a style of type without serifs

-script fonts-they are beautiful typefaces that resemble handwritten and calligraphic lettering styles
+script fonts-they are beautiful typefaces that resemble handwritten and calligraphic lettering styles; It's written with rounded letters that are joined together in a flowing manner(also know as cursive)

 sparingly-in a restricted or infrequent manner